Operational Consulting · Leadership & Business Coaching

 Does this sound familiar?

-Most owners who reach out aren't in crisis.
-Their business is functioning.
+Businesses that reach out aren’t in crisis.
+They’re functioning.
 The team is capable.
 But something keeps creating friction — and fixing it in one place just shifts it somewhere else.

 The lost holiday